GuitarMusashi616/SchematicBuilder/README.md

 OpenComputers robot constructs structures based on schematic file

 Instructions:
-*In Lua IDE Clone Main Repository and run NBTBuilder.lua in source folder
+-In Lua IDE Clone Main Repository and run NBTBuilder.lua in source folder

 Use in game:
   Or in Direwolf20 1.12 Minecraft Modpack (or any ~1.12 pack with OpenComputers)